tenstorrent/SweRV-ISS/README.md

 ###  enable_performance_counters
 Whisper will count events associated with performance counters when this is set to true.
-Note that pipeline specific events (such as mispredicted branches) are not supported.
-Synchronous events (such as count retired load insructions) are supported.
+Note that pipeline specific events (such as mis-predicted branches) are not supported.
+Synchronous events (such as count retired load instructions) are supported.

 ###  abi_names
 If set to true then registers are identified by their ABI names in the